Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 #### <a name="man"></a> man

-The manual pages tell you which options a particular command can take, and how each option modifies the behaviour of the command.
+The manual pages tell you which options a particular command can take, and how each option modifies the behavior of the command.
 For instance, to learn about the **ls** command, type

 ```bash
 man ls